Guide10 min read

 • Proof is either attached, delayed, unclear, or missing.

-• Variance notes are either specific enough to review or not.
+• Cash Difference notes are either specific enough to review or not.

-• Sign-off either preserves unresolved work or hides it.
+• Sign-off either preserves open work or hides it.

 • Ownership either exists before follow-up starts or has to be assigned later.

-The Five Questions to Ask Before Recommending Tools
+How does the Five Questions to Ask Before Recommending Tools work?

-Before a consultant recommends a dashboard, training program, or back-office cleanup project, the client should answer five closeout questions.
+Before a consultant recommends a reporting project, training program, or back-office cleanup project, the client should answer five closeout questions.
 The answers show whether the problem is behavior, record design, or review flow.

 The goal is not to blame managers.
 It is to make the daily record honest enough that leaders can coach from evidence instead of memory.

-• Can the reviewer see expected cash, counted cash, and variance in one place?
+• Can the reviewer see expected cash, counted cash and cash difference in one place?

-• Can the reviewer inspect deposit proof or a clear proof state?
+• Can the reviewer inspect deposit proof or a clear proof status?

 • Can the final resolution be found without searching messages?

-This guide fits pages about restaurant operations consulting, daily sales review, manager accountability, cash control, and process improvement.
+This guide fits pages about restaurant operations consulting, daily sales review, manager ownership, cash control and process improvement.
 It gives the reader an assessment they can run before booking a larger engagement.

-For backlink outreach, the ask should be framed as a practical companion resource.
+For readers, the ask should be framed as a practical companion resource.
 The value is the diagnostic, not a claim that Tillzen replaces the consultant's work.

 • Use it beside daily sales report or operations audit content.